themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 #### Drying
-* Remove tray and copper plate
+* Remove mesh/tray and copper plate

 * Pour out most of the liquid into your castic storage bottle/container
-  - leave a small amount of liquid, the drying process should be down slowly
+  - leave a small amount of liquid in the container, the drying process should be done gradually

 * Replace mesh/tray and copper plate

-* replace lid but leave slightly open so the air is allowed to escape from the container.
+* replace lid but leave slightly open so evapouration can occur.

 * Wait for 6 hours

 * Bleed charge off the plate
-  - use a volt meter set to 200DCV with one probe on the plate and one on a connecting mesh or tray
+  - use a volt meter set to 200m DCV with one probe on the plate and one on a connecting mesh or tray
   - maintain for about 10 sec, change postion occaisionally
   - the meter will sway a lot, going up and down the scale
   - donot touch plate with bare hands

-* partially replace the lid and wait another 6 hrs
+* Replace the lid leaving slightly open and wait another 6 hrs

 * repeat bleeding process
-  - continue this step for at least 2 days, preferably 3 days.
+  - continue this step for at least 2 days, preferably 3 days

+* All done
+  - plate will have a deep black colour all over and be quite dry
+  - there may be patches of not so deep black colour
+  - wearing latex gloves, then handling the plate, the nano coating will be firmly attached to the plate and not rub off.

 ## Summary